Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 Hence, if the sum rule were $\OO(1)$-saturated by the low-frequency fluctuations, then the low-frequency fluctuations of $P_{\rm EM}$ would be $\gtrsim \frac{1}{2 L^2}$, in the ground state.
 In contrast, if the low-frequency EM modes behave like harmonic oscillators, then $P_{\rm EM} \sim \omega^2$.
 Hence, in the latter case, the average value of $\SC_{A_b A_b}$ must be suppressed by $\sim (\omega L)^2$ from its sum-rule-limited value.

-We can gain some physical intution for this suppression by splitting the quasi-static electric field into a `Coulomb' part $E_C = - \nabla A_0$, and a `Faraday' part $E_F = - \partial_t A$ (again, in Lorenz gauge).
-The Coulomb part can have large fluctuations (as for an oscillation involving a capacitor), but $E_C$ has zero integrated overlap with $B_0$.
+We can gain some physical intuition for this suppression by splitting the quasi-static electric field into a `Coulomb' part $E_C = - \nabla A_0$, and a `Faraday' part $E_F = - \partial_t A$ (again, in Lorenz gauge).
+The Coulomb part can have large fluctuations (e.g.\ for oscillations involving a capacitor), but $E_C$ has zero integrated overlap with $B_0$.
 Conversely, $E_F$ is naturally $\sim (\omega L) B$, where $B$ is the magnetic field fluctuation.
-Hence, if the ground state magnetic field fluctuations in a mode carry $\sim$ one quantum of energy, as for a harmonic oscillator, then the $E_F$ fluctuations will be suppressed, as will the $A$ fluctuations.
+Hence, if the ground state magnetic field fluctuations in a mode carry $\sim$ one quantum of energy, which is the case for harmonic-oscillator-like modes, then the $E_F$ fluctuations will be suppressed, as will the $A$ fluctuations.

 Given this suppression, a static-field experiment searching for an axion over a small mass range $\Delta m$ around $m_a$ must have

 This scaling can be confirmed by calculations for specific experimental setups.
 In \cite{Chaudhuri:2014dla}, the response of a small cavity in a constant magnetic field was computed, and in~\cite{Kahn:2016aff} a toroidal magnetic field was considered, both displaying the expected $\sim (m L)^2$ suppression.